AmeerDotEXE/roblokis/installation.md

 - you might get an annoy popup every time you open the browser

 ### Steps:
+1. Download this repository by pressing on "Code" (at top right)
-1. Download the roblokis folder and exctract the file
+then pressing on "Download ZIP" and extract the file
 (location doesn't matter)
 2. go to your Browser's extension tab a.k.a.
 Extension Manager
 3. turn on Developer Mode